ivolga-tech/humansignals-devops/docs/src/faq.md

 ## Are the errors I'm seeing important?

 Here are some examples of log spam that currently exists in our app and is safe to ignore:

 The following messages in the ClickHouse pod happen when ClickHouse reshuffles how it consumes from the topics.
 So, anytime ClickHouse or Kafka restarts we'll get a bit of noise and the following log entries are safe to ignore:
 ```
 <Error> TCPHandler: Code: 60, e.displayText() = DB::Exception: Table humansignals.sharded_events doesn't exist.
 ...
 <Warning> StorageKafka (kafka_session_recording_events): Can't get assignment.
 It can be caused by some issue with consumer group (not enough partitions?).
 Will keep trying.
 ```

 The following error is produced by some low-priority celery tasks and we haven't seen any actual impact so can safely be ignored.
-It shows up in Sentry as well.
 ```
 TooManyConnections: too many connections
   File "humansignals/celery.py",